 1Origins of Blackjack

-The origin of blackjack is the subject of a lot of debate and there would probably be no consensus on how, when and where exactly the game started.
-What we do know is that it was not created by any single person at any particular point in time.
-Most researchers believe that the precursor to modern-day blackjack is a game, known as Vingt-et-Un.
-This translates as Twenty-One from French and this game was played in gambling houses in France in the 17th century.
+Blackjack’s origin is widely debated, and there is still no consensus on exactly how, when, or where the game began.
+What we do know is that it was not invented by a single person at a specific moment in time.
+Most researchers believe that the precursor to modern-day blackjack was a game known as Vingt-et-Un.
+This translates from French as Twenty-One, and it was played in gambling houses across France in the 17th century.

-But similar gambling games existed even before that and one of the examples that we know of today is Ventuina.
-The game was described in a series of the Spanish novellas Novelas Ejemplares, which were written between 1590 and 1612 by Miguel de Cervantes, the author of Don Quixote.
-An earlier form of this game in Spain was Trente-un, or Thirty-One, a game with very different rules, yet clearly related to blackjack.
-We can find examples of similar games across Europe such as the French Quinze (which translates as Fifteen) and the Italian Sette e Mezzo or Seven and a Half.
+Similar gambling games existed even earlier, one example being Ventuina.
+This game was described in the Spanish novella collection Novelas Ejemplares, written between 1590 and 1612 by Miguel de Cervantes, the author of Don Quixote.
+An earlier Spanish variant, Trente-un (Thirty-One), used very different rules yet was clearly related to blackjack.
+Comparable games appeared throughout Europe, such as the French Quinze (which translates as Fifteen) and the Italian Sette e Mezzo, or Seven and a Half.

-In the 18th century, French colonists brought Vingt-et-Un to the Americas and eventually, the game spread in gambling establishments.
-It was later popularized by the licensed gambling halls in New Orleans although its rules varied and cheating was widely practiced by both players and dealers.
-The game was offered all across North America in the 19th century but the name blackjack would not arrive until decades later.
+In the 18th century, French colonists brought Vingt-et-Un to the Americas, and the game soon spread through gambling establishments.
+It was later popularized by the licensed gambling halls in New Orleans, although its rules varied and cheating was common among both players and dealers.
+The game was offered across North America in the 19th century, but the name blackjack would not appear until decades later.

 2Development of the Game

-In the 19th century, gambling was illegal in France so the game of Twenty-One did not evolve there.
-It changed and transformed into the modern game in the United States after Nevada legalized gambling in 1931.
+Because gambling was illegal in France during the 19th century, Twenty-One did not evolve there.
+Instead, it changed and eventually became the modern game in the United States after Nevada legalized gambling in 1931.

 3Las Vegas and House-Banked Blackjack

-Until the legalization of gambling, Las Vegas was a small settlement but in 1931, the construction of the Hoover Dam brought thousands of young male workers and gambling was legalized by local authorities who saw the potential for revenue.
-The newly licensed casinos and the authorities then realized that they needed game standards, as well as regulation.
+Before gambling was legalized, Las Vegas was only a small settlement.
+In 1931, however, construction of the Hoover Dam brought thousands of young male workers, and local authorities legalized gambling to capitalize on the potential revenue.
+The newly licensed casinos and regulators quickly realized they needed standardized rules and oversight.

-At this point, the game of 21 was extremely popular and to attract customers, casinos offered various bonus payouts.
-One of these extra rewards was a payout of 10 times the bet when the player held an Ace of spades and a black Jack.
-This hand was called blackjack and although casinos stopped giving the 10:1 payout, the name remained.
+By then, the game of 21 was already extremely popular, and to attract customers, casinos offered a variety of bonus payouts.
+One such reward paid 10 times the bet when a player held an Ace of spades and a black Jack.
+This hand was called blackjack, and although casinos eventually discontinued the 10:1 payout, the name stuck.

 4Edward O. Thorpe and the Beginning of Card Counting

-Blackjack easily became gamblers’ favorite game and many claimed they could track the cards and gain an advantage over the casino.
-In the 1940s and 1950s, many legendary players were known to use various systems that seemed more mysterious and magical than practical.
-Soon, mathematicians also became fascinated with the game of blackjack and the theory behind it.
+Blackjack quickly became gamblers’ favorite game, and many claimed they could track the cards and gain an advantage over the casino.
+In the 1940s and 1950s, several legendary players used systems that seemed more mysterious and magical than practical.
+Before long, mathematicians also grew fascinated with blackjack and the theory behind it.

 What Is Blackjack Today?

-Today, blackjack is a gambling game that uses one or more standard decks of 52 cards where the Jokers are removed.
-Standard, American blackjack is played with 6 or 8 decks but there are also games with 1, 2, or 4 decks, as well.
-While the four suits are irrelevant (except for bonus payouts in some variations of blackjack), the value of the cards is what matters as this is a comparing game.
-In other words, players compare their hands to the hands of dealers to try and beat them.
+Today, blackjack is a gambling game played with one or more standard 52-card decks with the Jokers removed.
+Standard American blackjack usually uses six or eight decks, but there are also games that employ one, two, or four decks.
+While the four suits are irrelevant (except for bonus payouts in some blackjack variations), the value of the cards is what matters, as this is a comparing game.
+In other words, players compare their hands to the dealer’s hand in an attempt to beat it.

-Typically, a game of blackjack is played on a special, semicircular table where the dealer sits opposite of five to seven player seats.
-Each player has a betting position displayed on the table layout with additional boxes for side bets in some blackjack variations.
-As this is a banking game, casino patrons play against the dealer – in comparison, poker players compete against each other.
+Typically, a game of blackjack is played on a special semicircular table where the dealer sits opposite five to seven player seats.
+Each player has a betting position marked on the felt with additional boxes for side bets in some blackjack variations.
+Because this is a banking game, casino patrons play against the dealer – whereas in poker, players compete against one another.

 Basics of the Game

-The objective of the game is to beat the dealer by having a hand with a value that is as close to 21 as possible.
-If the hand exceeds 21, this is called “busting” and the player immediately loses.
-The strongest hand is called blackjack and it comprises of a Jack and an Ace of any suit.
+The objective of the game is to beat the dealer by holding a hand whose value is as close to 21 as possible.
+If the hand exceeds 21, it is called “busting,” and the player immediately loses.
+The strongest hand is called blackjack and consists of an Ace and any 10-value card.

-The cards have different point values – cards from 2 to 9 are counted at their face values, whereas cards from 10 to King count as 10.
-The Ace, on the other hand, can be 1 or 11.
-The blackjack hand – an Ace and a 10-value card, has totals 21.
-Of course, not all 21 hands are blackjack.
+The cards have different point values – cards from 2 to 9 are counted at face value, whereas cards from 10 to King count as 10.
+The Ace, however, can be worth 1 or 11.
+A blackjack hand – an Ace and a 10-value card – totals 21.
+Of course, not all 21-value hands are blackjack.

 Gameplay

-Once players make their bets, the dealer deals 2 cards face-up to each of the players and himself.
-In American blackjack, only the first card of the dealer is exposed – the second one is dealt face-down so that players cannot see it.
-The dealer, however, is allowed to peek if his first card is an Ace or a 10-value card, i.e. if the dealer has a chance for blackjack.
+After players place their bets, the dealer deals two cards face-up to each player and two cards to himself.
+In American blackjack, only the dealer’s first card is exposed – the second is dealt face-down so players cannot see it.
+The dealer is allowed to peek if his upcard is an Ace or a 10-value card; in other words, if he may have blackjack.

-Each player then has several options – to draw one more card, which is called “hitting”, to refuse any more cards, which is referred to as “standing”, or to double his or her bet.
-Those who choose to double receive one more, final card and their turn ends, while their bet is doubled.
-Players who receive 2 cards of the same value can also choose to “split” the pair into two hands – an additional card is then dealt to each of the new hands.
-Of course, this second hand also requires a second bet to be placed and it will be equal to the size of the original stake.
+Each player then has several options: draw another card (“hit”), refuse additional cards (“stand”), or double the bet (“double down”).
+Those who double receive one final card, after which their turn ends and their stake is doubled.
+Players who receive two cards of the same value can also choose to “split” the pair into two hands – an additional card is then dealt to each new hand.
+Naturally, this second hand requires a second bet equal to the original stake.

-Some games also allow players to buy Insurance and bet that the dealer will have a blackjack, while others have the option to surrender half of your bet and end your turn.
+Some games also allow players to buy Insurance, betting that the dealer will have blackjack, while others offer the option to surrender half of the bet and end the hand.

-Once casino patrons play out their hands, the dealer also has the option to hit or stand – these moves are determined by the rules of the specific game.
-However, the dealer cannot double down, surrender or buy Insurance.
-Usually, the rules specify whether the dealer is required to stand or hit on 17 and the type of 17-value hands.
+Once all players act, the dealer also hits or stands according to the specific house rules.
+However, the dealer cannot double down, surrender, or buy Insurance.
+Typically, the rules state whether the dealer must stand or hit on 17 and specify which types of 17-value hands this applies to.

 Payouts

-Most variations of blackjack pay the same amount of money for winning.
-Typically, players who get blackjack in the beginning win immediately and receive a winning that is 1.5 times the amount they have wagered.
-This is usually expressed as 3:2 in the paytable of the game.
-When the player gets a hand that is stronger than the dealer’s but without going over 21, this is a regular win and even money is paid.
+Most blackjack variations pay the same amount of money for winning hands.
+Typically, players who receive blackjack on the initial deal win immediately and are paid 1.5 times their wager.
+This is usually shown as 3:2 on the game’s paytable.
+When a player’s hand is stronger than the dealer’s without exceeding 21, it is a regular win and pays even money.

-Blackjack tables tend to display the payouts for two possible outcomes of each round.
-One of these is the 3:2 blackjack payout and the other is the payout for Insurance, which is 2:1.
-If there are any side bets in the game or bonus payouts for having some specific hands, they will also be displayed on the table itself.
+Blackjack tables usually display the payouts for two main outcomes.
+One is the 3:2 blackjack payout and the other is the Insurance payout, which is 2:1.
+If the game offers side bets or bonus payouts for specific hands, these will also be listed on the table.

 - Multi Hand Blackjack